NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 # TODO
-- [ ] Add button that restores local data from remote data
+- [ ] Add button that restores local data from remote data.
 - [ ] Look into adding a license.

+# POSSIBLE ADDITIONS
 - [ ] Add URL option to image upload.
+- [ ] Add tags to volunteer biographies.
+- [ ] Location tags, track peoples locations/events they were a part of over time.

 # DEVLOG